Accelerated Gradient and Skew-Symmetric Splitting Methods for a Class of Monotone Operator Equations: Gradient and skew-Symmetric Splitting Methods

-which is a special case of~\eqref{eq:Ax} with $F(x) = \frac{\mu}{2}\|x\|^2 - (b,x)$ and $\mathcal A(x) = (\mu I + \mathcal N)x - b$.
-An efficient solver for~\eqref{eq:I+N} is an ingredient of the accelerated gradient and skew-symmetric splitting method for the nonlinear equation~\eqref{eq:Ax} we shall develop later on.
 The system~\eqref{eq:I+N} can be solved with Krylov subspace methods.
 For example, minimal residual methods~\cite{idema2007minimal,jiang2007algorithm} based on the Lanczos algorithm require short recurrences of vector storage.
 The convergence theorem using Chebyshev polynomial~\cite{jiang2007algorithm} shows that the residual converges with a linear rate of $O((1+\mu/\|\mathcal N\|)^{-1})$.
-Compared with Krylov subspace methods for solving~\eqref{eq:I+N}, our method to be presented enjoys a similar linear convergence rate but with a much simpler form and in-space vector storage.
+Compared with Krylov subspace methods for solving~\eqref{eq:I+N}, our method enjoys a similar linear convergence rate but with a much simpler form and in-space vector storage.

 Recall that, for the matrix equation